Skip to contents padding-top: 70px;

 Details

 This function makes a few basic checks to ensure that the Licor data includes the expected information and does not include any mistakes.
 If no problems are detected, this function will be silent with no return value.
-If a problem is detected and error_on_failure is TRUE, then it will print information about the issue and throw an error; if a problem is detected and error_on_failure is FALSE, then it will print information and only throw a warning.
+If a problem is detected and error_on_failure is TRUE, then this function will throw an error with a short message; if error_on_failure is FALSE, then this function will throw a warning instead.
+If a problem is detected and print_information is TRUE, additional information about the problem will be printed to the R terminal.

 This function will perform the following checks, some of which are optional: